tangrams/blocks/filter/README.md

 #### [filter-tv](https://github.com/tangrams/blocks/blob/gh-pages/filter/tv.yaml)

-Apply a TV effect to the style.
+Apply a old TV effect to the style.

-Import using:
+To import this block add the following url to your `import` list:

 ```yaml
 import: